Lotus Sutra: Lotus Sūtra practice

 According to Gene Reeves, "the Lotus Sūtra frequently advocates concrete practices, which are often related to the sūtra itself.
 They are often given as sets of four to six practices, but include receiving and embracing the sūtra, hearing it, reading and reciting it, remembering it correctly, copying it, explaining it, understanding its meaning, pondering it, proclaiming it, practicing as it teaches, honoring it, protecting it, making offerings to it, preaching it and teaching it to others, and leading others to do any of these things."
 The Sūtra also promotes the building of stūpas wherever the Lotus Sūtra is being preached.

-The Lotus Sūtra also mentions the six paramitas and the eightfold path.
+The Lotus Sūtra also mentions the six paramitas and the Noble Eightfold Path.
 Other passages from the sūtra have been seen as promoting certain ways of living.
 For example, the story of Never Disrespectful Bodhisattva in chapter 20 has been seen by some as teaching that we should see all beings as potential Buddhas and treat them accordingly.
 Similarly, other parts of the sūtra have been interpreted as exhortations to share the Dharma of the Lotus with other people.